 Judy oversees the management of all Alleycats productions.
 With over 10 years advertising experience, and having worked on everything from feature films, to US entertainment series like The Batchelorette Judy came to Alleycats almost 5 years ago with a wealth of production knowledge.
 Having PM'd our epic ad funded campaign Helluva Tour, which took 4 strangers and crew half way around the world, and our Doc Feature How to Defuse a Bomb she now is highly skilled in international production and is known as the Carnet Queen of Alleycats.

-Starting with the Alleycats 5 years ago, Reuben is now one of our key editors.
-His credits include BBC1 NI's World's Oldest Family (co- edit) Keepin' Er Country/ Stetsons and Stilettos (BBC1 NI/ RTE), Bullet Men (BBC1 NI) and BBC One Show When not in an edit he can be found in the dark corners of his garage trying to create the perfect beer. unsuccessfully thus far.
+Working with the Alleycats for over 5 years, Reuben is now one of our key editors.
+His credits include BBC1's World's Oldest Family (co-edit), Keepin' Er Country / Stetsons & Stilettos (BBC1 NI / RTE), Bullet Men (BBC1 NI).
+Most recently he has completed work on People's Painters(BBCNI), The Borrowers (RTE) and Real Life Superheroes (BBC Our Lives / BBCNI).
+When not in an edit he can be found in the dark corners of his garage trying to create the perfect beer.
+Unsuccessfully thus far.

 Will takes care of the business affairs, day to day finances, and anything else in between in the London development office.
 An Alleycat since 2011 and recent graduate of the NFTS in Production Accounting, he has worked on all of Alleycats’ output to date, and in between tax credits and trips to Kyrgyzstan, is slowly learning French in his spare time.